Linda Farmer, Certified Zentangle Teacher

 The Border is also a suggestion – use it, change it, or ignore it.
 It’s your art.

-Please help our community’s String resource grow by sending me your strings to share.
+You can help our community’s String resource grow by sending me yours to share.
+Remember to keep them simple, Zentangle strings are not elaborate or complicated.
 For your convenience, below there’s a link to a template to use if you’d like.
+The template helps keep the Strings consistent in size.

 Lightly pencil the string on your tile and you’re good to go tangling.
 Enjoy!